Jagmohan Dalmiya To Praful Patel, Meet India's Longest Serving Sports Administrators

 RK Khanna-Anil Khanna

 The Khannas ruled Indian tennis for decades.
 It all started with Raj Kumar Khanna, who was the non-playing captain of the Indian team when it reached the Devis Cup finals in 1966.
-His association with AITA began the same year as the secretary and continued till 1874 before re-entering into the same capacity for four years in 1988.
+His association with AITA began the same year as the secretary and continued till 1974 before re-entering into the same capacity for four years in 1988.
 He became the AITA president for eight years from 1992 till 2000.
-The RK Khanna stadium in New Delhi is testimony of his contribution in Indian tennis and was also awarded Padma Shri and Padma Bhusan in 1974 and 1975 respectively.
-However, after his demise in 2005, his son Anil Khanna served as AITA secretary for two consecutive four-year terms before being elected as the president in 2012.
+The RK Khanna stadium in New Delhi is testimony to the somewhat surprising Indian tradition of naming sports venues after administrators and politicians rather than players.
+In another tradition of sports in our country, his son Anil Khanna served as AITA secretary for two consecutive four-year terms before being elected as the president in 2012.
 Anil is currently the vice president of AITA.